-- Mr. Kaye was appointed a director of AB in April 2017. - He has been a director of EQH since May 2018 and a director of Equitable Financial and Equitable America since September 2015. - Also, since May 2019, Mr. Kaye has been a director of CME Group, Inc. (NASDAQ: CME), where he serves as Chair of the Audit Committee. - From January 2013 to May 2014, Mr. Kaye served as interim Chief Financial Officer and Treasurer of HealthEast Care System.
+- Mr. Kaye was appointed a director of AB in April 2017. - He has been a director of EQH since May 2018 and a director of Equitable Financial and Equitable America since September 2015. - Also, since May 2019, Mr. Kaye has been a director of CME Group, Inc. (NASDAQ: CME), where he serves as Chair of the Audit Committee and serves on the Executive and Risk Committees. - From January 2013 to May 2014, Mr. Kaye served as interim Chief Financial Officer and Treasurer of HealthEast Care System.
 He held this post after retiring in 2012 from his career at Ernst & Young LLP ("E&Y"). - He served for 35 years at E&Y, including 25 years as an audit partner. - During his tenure at E&Y, Mr. Kaye served as the New England Area Managing Partner and the Midwest Area Managing Partner of Assurance. - Mr. Kaye is a Certified Public Accountant and a National Association of Corporate Directors Board Leadership Fellow.